 In one of his conversations with the Freshworks team, here is what Morgan J Ingram, Director of Sales Execution and Evolution at JBarrows Sales Training, had to say about delivering great sales pitch over the phone:

 5. Event sales pitch example

 Business conferences offer some of the biggest opportunities for you to network with the right people in the market and pitch your solutions to the right audience.
-In-person sales pitch work better than other forms of pitching because there is no digital curtain between you and your prospects.
+In-person sales pitch works better than other forms of pitching because there is no digital curtain between you and your prospects.

 Research says that 60% of all human communication is non-verbal.
 Therefore, you have the luxury of using your body English to your advantage when meeting with prospects at events.

 In-person sales pitch also demands that you are skilled at instant rapport-building during face-to-face interactions.
 It’s best to prepare an elevator pitch to get your prospects’ interests instead of delivering a boring monologue that can turn them off.
 You have to be outstandingly personable to your prospects, offer instant gratification, and leave them something to come back for more.
 That’s why a lot of brands who participate in their industry events give away free swag, offer food and beverages to attract more attendees to their kiosks, install cash grab booths, and so on.